Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

     ![](../media/optimize4.png)

-    > Feel free to go through the workflow

 ### Task 5: Code scanning and vulnerability detection

 1. Navigate back to the `github-action` repo, from the GitHub repository.